-Additional licensing will affect landlords who rent flats or houses
+Additional licensing will apply to flats or houses

 - that are occupied by three or four unrelated people

 - which share amenities such as kitchens or bathrooms

 The scheme was approved by the council on 11 July 2019.